PayString/paystring-documentation/docs/payid-reference-overview.md

 ---
 id: payid-reference-overview
-title: PayID Reference Implementation Overview
+title: Reference Implementation Overview
-sidebar_label: PayID Reference Implementation Overview
+sidebar_label: Reference Implementation Overview
 ---

 Xpring provides a reference implementation of the PayID server.
 You can implement it as described here, you can make your preferred modifications, and you can create your own implementation from scratch.